#CreatorStories: How A Nigerian Undergrad made ₦500k+ In One Month Selling A Course She Recorded With Her Phone

 Exactly!!
 To solve our financial problems, my late partner came up with the idea of venturing into the hair business.
 He felt it was a lucrative business to explore.

 Were you convinced that was the right path for you?

-Like I mentioned, I got cheated by hair vendors a lot.
+As I mentioned, I got cheated by hair vendors a lot.
 This made me skeptical about going into the business full-time.
-However, he persisted and that coupled with the fact that I needed to make money in any legit way possible, I decided to give it a try.
+However, he persisted, and coupled with the fact that I needed to make money in any legit way possible, I decided to give it a try.

 And how did that turn out at the beginning?
 Starting a new business isn’t always easy.

 It was something else entirely!!
 It was not an easy one at all because we didn’t have any form of mentorship or guidance to put us through.
 We learned the hard way and made mistakes with our advertising strategies.
 Things got so bad we literally had to go round a particular area in Benin on foot, telling people about our business.